siddharth-mandaliya/uav-obj-detection-and-navigation/README.md

 # uav-obj-detection-and-navigation

-drone_target_navigation.py is has the code for drone navigation based on the objects detected with yolo algorithm.
+drone_target_navigation.py: This file contains the code responsible for guiding the drone based on objects detected using the YOLO algorithm.

-call_from_yolo.py has the code to detect the objects and humans from th camera feed.
+call_from_yolo.py: Here, you'll find the code to identify objects and humans from the camera feed.

-The navigation code presents the operator with the list of all possible target and option to navigate to the targets.
-After reaching the target it has the option to trigger the servo motor for the drop based on the input by the operator.
+The navigation code offers the operator a list of potential targets and the ability to navigate to them.
+Once a target is reached, there's an option to activate the servo motor for dropping based on operator input.

-The mid-point to take images by the drone needs to be updated as per requirment.
+Please note: The midpoint for capturing images with the drone may need adjustment based on specific requirements.

-The current yolo model is trained on 1379 images of a 1920 x 1080 px taken from a height of 100 feet.
-The model can also be trained on personalized dataset for better output in required situations.
+The current YOLO model is trained on a dataset comprising 1379 images sized at 1920 x 1080 pixels, taken from a height of 100 feet.
+For enhanced performance in various scenarios, the model can also be trained on personalized datasets.